 The nominees for whom the enclosed proxy is intended to be voted are set forth below.
-Each nominee for election as director currently serves as a director of the Company.
+Each nominee for election as director currently serves as a director of the Company and the descriptions below discuss the specific experience, qualifications, attributes or skills that qualify such individuals to serve on the Company's Board of Directors.
 It is not contemplated that any of these nominees will be unavailable for election, but if such a situation should arise, the proxy will be voted in accordance with the best judgment of the proxyholder for such person or persons as may be designated by the Board of Directors unless the stockholder has directed otherwise.